-3) How do host-microbial metabolic conflicts contribute to virulence and host pathology?
+2) How do host-pathogen metabolic interactions contribute to host pathology?

 Adam CN Wong